ParthContractor/FizzBuzz-Swift/README.md

 <---Overview--->
 * Programming paradigm
-  * Combination of OOP and Reactive Programming(Using RxSwift and RxCocoa)
+  * Combination of OOP and Reactive Programming(Using RxSwift)
 * Application Architecture
   * Combination of Modular and MVVM
 * Included efforts to adhere to Engineering best practices